Parenting Teens: Leaving a Lasting Spiritual Heritage

 Parents, if I could give you one piece of advice, it would be this: When it comes to your children’s lives, no one can take your place.
 So, don’t wait for someone else to talk to your kids about Jesus.
 Do it yourself.
 Read Scripture with them.
 Memorize it together.
 Pray with them.
 Go help the needy together.
 Give together and serve together.
 Show them what it means to be a disciple.

 Leave your children a lasting spiritual legacy.

 It only takes money to leave an inheritance.
 It takes character and spiritual vitality, “a long obedience in the same direction,” to leave a true heritage.

 What will your kids remember?

-Dad was too busy to help me, too busy to talk with Mom, too busy to volunteer for even the most basic ministry at church, so busy reading the newspaper that there was no time for the Bible, so busy buying new cars there was no money to give to missions?
+Dad was too busy to help me, too busy to talk with Mom, too busy to volunteer for even the most basic ministry at church, so busy reading the news or playing on his phone that there was no time for the Bible, so busy buying new cars there was no money to give to missions?
 If that’s true, my friend, no amount of money you leave can cover up the fact that you have left your family nothing of eternal value.

 My mother left me no money, but she left me a heritage that I thank God for every day.
 She didn’t even come to Christ until after I did.
 In everything of value I do, in everything of value my daughters do, the quality of my mother’s life is and will always be present.
 That is heritage.